St. Johns County: Your Ideal Business Destination

 Supreme Business Opportunities

-A supreme opportunity for business in St. Johns County lies in it's labor force.
+A supreme opportunity for business in St. Johns County lies in its labor force.
 The labor force in St. Johns County has grown by more than 45% over the last 10 years.
-IN addition to having 243,812 residents of its own, the County is part of the Jacksonville Metropolitan Area, which has a total population of more than 1.4 million people.
+In addition to having 254,261 residents of its own, the County is part of the Jacksonville Metropolitan Area, which has a total population of more than 1.4 million people.
 As a result, St. Johns County employers are able to draw from a large, diverse workforce.
 More than 4.8 million people (nearly a quarter of Florida's population) live within an approximately two-hour driving radius of St. Johns County; including Jacksonville, Orlando, Daytona Beach, Palm Coast, Melbourne-Palm Bay, Gainesville, Ocala and surrounding markets.
 From a distribution standpoint, the close proximity of Jacksonville's seaport and airport terminals - bound for major domestic and international markets - is another significant advantage.
 In fact, our Metropolitan Service Area has been consistently named as a "Top 5 Star Logistics Metro" by Logistics Today.

 St. Johns County's location in Northeast Florida is a readily accessible destination from all angles.
 I-95, the principal north-south corridor along the eastern seaboard from Canada to Miami, runs straight through the heart of St. Johns County.
 Just 30 miles to our north, I-95 intersects with I-10, which runs from Jacksonville to Los Angeles.
 About an hour to our south, I-95 intersects with I-4, a quick pass through Orlando to Tampa, and other main hubs for business.
 U.S. Highway 1 and Florida Highway A1A also serve St. Johns County's north-south traffic, and several state roads run east-to-west providing easy and close access to Central Florida.
 Florida East Coast Railroad (FEC) provides service through St. Johns County and along the East Coast of Florida.
 Connections with CSX and NS in Jacksonville carry freight throughout North America.